Timeline: Managing the outbreak of COVID-19

 Singapore: DORSCON level raised to Orange

-Government raised DORSCON level to Orange after 3 cases of COVID-19 without any links to previous cases or travel history to China.
+DORSCON level is raised to Orange after 3 cases of COVID-19 without any links to previous cases or travel history to China.

-The foundation has stepped up on its precautionary measures in every Tzu Chi establishments, cancelling all big group and overseas activities, and slowed down on the visits to care recipients' homes.
-Administrative meetings are conducted online.
+The foundation has stepped up on its precautionary measures in every Tzu Chi establishments, cancelling all big group and overseas activities, and slowing down on home visits.
+Administrative meetings are also shifted online.

 (News: Everyone is responsible to prevent COVID-19 from spreading)